cchurch/api-docs/source/includes/_api_action.md

 ## Turn All Cameras Off
 <!--===================================================================-->

-Used to turn off all cameras in the caller user’s account.
-Caller must be an account superuser
+Used to turn off all cameras in the user’s account.
+User must be an account superuser

 > Request